Review Your Data

 CREATE DOCUMENT ISSUE IN LITIGATION

-Navigate to Litigation database DOCUMENTS Document Issues tab click the green Create Document Issue button.
+Navigate to Litigation database > DOCUMENTS > Document Issues tab and click the green Create Document Issue button.

-You will be prompted to enter the Document Issue name, abbreviation, and select an editor + report color (for highlights associated with the issue).
-After completing the issue creation form click Create.
+You will be prompted to enter the Issue name, abbreviation, issue desciption (optional) and select a report color (for highlights associated with the issue).
+After completing the issue creation form, click Create.

-To edit or inactivate a Folder in Discovery, navigate to the REVIEW tab click the three-dot drop-down (hamburger menu) next to the folder name make the appropriate selection.
+To edit or inactivate a folder in discovery, navigate to the REVIEW tab and click the three-dot drop-down next to the folder name and make the appropriate selection.

 EDIT OR INACTIVATE FOLDER IN DISCOVERY